-- 1. Voluntary Reallocation of whole or part of a project: - a.
-Currently-funded NOFA project applicants interested in voluntarily reallocating should notify TCHC in writing of their intent by the due date of HUD's Grant Inventory Worksheet (GIW).
-The GIW will serve as TCHC's tool to identify Project Applicants' intent to reapply for CoC funding. - b.
-For purpose of reallocated project funding (to create a new and innovative project), strong preference will be given to those projects that voluntarily apply to reallocate, and especially for those within a compliance period. - c.
-This Reallocation Policy and Procedure incorporates the following general objectives: - ➤ To ensure the CoC's responsibility in submitting to HUD an application that is consistent with HUD guidelines and the HEARTH ACT; - To ensure the amount to be reallocated is sufficient to fund new and effective projects; - To further the CoC's efforts to end homelessness throughout the geographic area - 2.
-Involuntary Reallocation of whole or part of a project:
+1. Voluntary Reallocation of whole or part of a project:

+b.
+For purpose of reallocated project funding (to create a new and innovative project), strong preference will be given to those projects that voluntarily apply to reallocate, and especially for those within a compliance period.

+c.
+This Reallocation Policy and Procedure incorporates the following general objectives:

+- To ensure the CoC's responsibility in submitting to HUD an application that is consistent with HUD guidelines and the HEARTH ACT; - > To ensure the amount to be reallocated is sufficient to fund new and effective projects; - > To further the CoC's efforts to end homelessness throughout the geographic area.

+2. Involuntary Reallocation of whole or part of a project:

-- a.
+a.
 TCHC will consider involuntary reallocation as appropriate and as necessary per the language in the annual NOFA and/or the results of the annual project monitoring site visit.
-Project applicants who do not meet the standards set forth by HUD and the CoC that were examined during the project monitoring will be notified in writing and then required to submit a plan of corrective action and increase project outcomes and/or address concerns prior to the release of the following year's NOFA. - b.
+Project applicants who do not meet the standards set forth by HUD and the CoC that were examined during the project monitoring will be notified in writing and then required to submit a plan of corrective action and increase project outcomes and/or address concerns prior to the release of the following year's NOFA.

+b.
 Projects that do not meet threshold or successfully implement their corrective action plan will be subject to involuntary reallocation.
 While the above described process will be followed in most cases, TCHC, as the Continuum of Care, retains the right to reallocate any project for the aforementioned causes (See Section 8: Reasons for Reallocation).

 There are many combinations of funding for projects that can be involved in a reallocation.
 Examples include:

-- a.
-Funding from one project (or partial funding from one project) can be reallocated into a new project operated by the same provider; - b.
-Funding from one project (or partial funding from one project) can be reallocated into a new project operated by a different provider; - c.
-Funding from one project (or partial funding from one project) can be reallocated into many new projects; - d.
-Funding from many projects (or partial funding from many projects) can be reallocated into one new project; and - e.
+a.
+Funding from one project (or partial funding from one project) can be reallocated into a new project operated by the same provider;

+b.
+Funding from one project (or partial funding from one project) can be reallocated into a new project operated by a different provider;

+c.
+Funding from one project (or partial funding from one project) can be reallocated into many new projects;

+d.
+Funding from many projects (or partial funding from many projects) can be reallocated into one new project; and e.
 Funding from many projects (or partial funding from many projects) can be reallocated into many new projects.